Part of the Advance America chain · locations

 Visit Advance America

-Doctor's Verdict on Advance America
+Research Note on Advance America

-Advance America is best suited for consumers in genuine emergency cash shortfalls who cannot qualify for a personal loan, credit union PAL, or credit card advance — particularly those who value a large physical branch network and same-day funding.
+Advance America is best suited for consumers in genuine emergency cash shortfalls who cannot qualify for a personal loan, credit union PAL, or credit card advance — particularly those who value a large physical branch network and provider-stated funding timing.
 The critical caveat is cost: APRs routinely exceed 400% on payday products, and borrowers who roll over or miss payments can find themselves in a debt cycle that far exceeds the original loan amount.
 It should be treated as a last resort, not a routine financial tool.

 CFPB Transparency Report